The dynamics of the TRAPPIST-1 system in the context of its formation

-After all planets have been connected by three-body resonances, it is the period ratio of the outermost planet pair (h and g) that increases most, while the rate of the expansion is determined by the tidal dissipation of the innermost planet b. , the TRAPPIST-1 system starts to expand after all planets are connected by the three-body resonance chain.
-For our model, we constrain $Q_b\approx400k_2$. \item Three-body resonances play an important role in shaping the dynamical structure of the TRAPPIST-1 planets.
+After all planets have been connected by three-body resonances, it is the period ratio of the outermost planet pair (h and g) that increases most, while the rate of the expansion is determined by the tidal dissipation of the innermost planet b.
+For our model, we constrain the tidal quality factor of planet b $Q_b\gtrsim200k_2$. \item Three-body resonances play an important role in shaping the dynamical structure of the TRAPPIST-1 planets.
 In contrast to two-body resonances, 3BRs do not necessarily break when exposed to a divergent force.
-In this study, a numerical approach was hired to assess the strength of 3BR and we have highlighted the role of non-adjacent 3BR.
-We also find that more efficient eccentricity damping promotes resonance crossing, and provides an analytical motivation.
-Due to their significance in shaping scenarios containing divergent migration, a more comprehensive understanding of 3BR is in need.
+In this study, a numerical approach was used to assess the strength of 3BR and we have highlighted the role of non-adjacent 3BR.
+Due to their significance in shaping scenarios containing divergent migration, a more comprehensive understanding of 3BR is in need. \end{enumerate}